 I am not much into reading fiction; I know I am really strange!
-Non-fiction and especially books that help working women or working moms, especially those of us who are ambitious and driven, are a constant companion.
+Non-fiction and especially books that help working women or working moms, particularly those of us who are ambitious and driven, are a constant companion.

 I love it when I get to hold a real book, open it, and get lost in it.
-The feel, the smell, and the invitation of a freshly purchased book to dig in and devour in it all give me immense joy.
+The feel, the smell, and the invitation of a freshly purchased book to dig in and devour it all give me immense joy.
 As a working woman before becoming a mom and as a working mom over the past 9 years, there have been many, and I mean many instances when a book helped me keep going.

-In particular, there are five books for working women that have inspired me, kept me going when I wanted to stop and helped me feel supported and loved.
+There are five books for working women that have inspired me, kept me going when I wanted to stop and helped me feel supported and loved.

 These books have helped many working women find the strength and inspiration to keep moving forward and drive positive change.
 I highly recommend all of these books to all working moms out there.

 Find a moment to sit down and read a chapter or two.
 Or, get the audiobook.